marianogalli/marianogalli/README.md

 ### Hi there 👋

-I'm Mariano Galli, a very passionate full stack developer who looks for contribuiting with new era.
+I'm Mariano Galli, a very passionate full stack developer.

 - 🔭 I’m currently working on improove my technical skills on web development
 - 👯 I’m looking to collaborate on any project as developer.